 Risk of Damaging the Fuel Pump

 When there is little to no gas in the fuel tank, there is the risk of debris from the bottom of the tank getting into the fuel pump.
 Debris will find its way into the tank and sit there until the fuel pump sucks up the last of the gas.
 When this happens, the debris will then get stuck in the pump, and create unwanted and costly damage.
-Driving on an empty tank can also lead to shortening the life span of the fuel pump and will require frequent fixings and/or replacements at your expense.
+Driving from low fuel to an empty tank can also lead to shortening the life span of the fuel pump and will require frequent fixings and/or replacements at your expense.
+This could also require costly auto repair down the line.

 Damage to the Fuel Filter